vLeov/php-chess/README.md

     $captures = $game->captures();

+### Supervised Learning With Rubix ML

+Currently, a machine learning model is being built at [programarivm/chess-data](https://github.com/programarivm/chess-data) with the help of [Rubix ML](https://github.com/RubixML/ML).
+The resulting model is meant to be stored in the `model` folder -- at this moment there's only a prototype available at [`model/beginner.model`](https://github.com/programarivm/php-chess/blob/master/model/beginner.model).

 ### Usage

-For further details please look at the [tests](https://github.com/programarivm//tree/master/tests).
+For further details please look at the [tests](https://github.com/programarivm/php-chess/tree/master/tests).

 ### License